Pseudopeltula

-Pseudopeltula is a genus of lichen-forming fungi in the family Gloeoheppiaceae.
+Pseudopeltula is a genus of lichen-forming fungi in the family Lichinaceae.
 Established in 1995 by the lichenologist Aino Henssen, the genus currently includes four recognised species.
 These small cyanolichens are characterised by their (scaly) to (shield-shaped) thalli, which lack a lower and are attached to the by rhizines.
 A key feature of Pseudopeltula is its complex apothecia (fruiting bodies), which have hymenia that often become divided by sterile tissue as they mature.
 The genus is primarily found in arid and semi-arid regions of North America, Mexico, and the Caribbean, where species typically grow on soil, rock, or thin soil over rock, often forming part of biological soil crusts in desert environments.

 Taxonomy

 The genus Pseudopeltula was established in 1995 by lichenologist Aino Henssen, with P. myriocarpa assigned as the type species.
-It is classified within the family Gloeoheppiaceae in the order Lichinales.
+In a recent re-classification of the Lichinomycetes, Pseudopeltula is treated as belonging to the family Lichinaceae (order Lichinales).
+Prieto and colleagues noted that attempts to obtain DNA sequences from Pseudopeltula have failed, so its placement is based on morphology rather than molecular data.
+They considered it closely related to Gloeoheppia and differing mainly in the distinctly divided hymenium of the apothecia.
+The genus was originally placed in the family Gloeoheppiaceae by Henssen, but Prieto and colleagues did not support recognising that family as distinct in their phylogenetic framework.

 Pseudopeltula was initially distinguished from the closely related genus Gloeoheppia based on its complex apothecia with divided hymenia.
 However, later observations revealed some overlap in this characteristic between the two genera, leading to debate about their distinction.

 Description

 Pseudopeltula species are small, lichenised fungi that form a symbiotic relationship with cyanobacteria.
 Their main body, the thallus, is typically (composed of small, scale-like structures) to (shield-shaped and attached at a central point).
 The thallus lacks a lower (a protective layer on the underside) and attaches to the via rhizines, which are root-like structures composed of fungal filaments.
 The upper surface of the thallus can be smooth, cracked, or wrinkled, and its colour is usually yellowish-olive to dark olive.